Exclusive: CVC seeking $5.3 billion sale or listing of hospital group IDCSalud – sources

 As part of a buy-and-build approach, CVC has targeted a series of bolt-on acquisitions to boost IDCSalud's growth across Spain, such as Madrid-based Ruber Hospital in December and health company Fremap in March.

-The group, which now has 40 hospitals and 30 medical centres in Spain, could be valued at up to 5 billion euros, representing a multiple of 12 times its pro-forma EBITDA (earnings before interest, taxes, depreciation and amortisation) of around 420 million euros, the sources said, cautioning that no deal was certain.
+The group, which now has 40 hospitals and 30 medical centers in Spain, could be valued at up to 5 billion euros, representing a multiple of 12 times its pro-forma EBITDA (earnings before interest, taxes, depreciation and amortization) of around 420 million euros, the sources said, cautioning that no deal was certain.

 A spokesman for CVC declined to comment while Julio Fernández-Llamazares, a representative for IDCSalud, denied that any sale process was being launched.